cryptopig/Vedant-BlueStamp-Portfolio/index.md

 # LitterBot
 Hi!
 I'm Vedant from Wilcox High School in Santa Clara.
+This bot is designed to clean pieces of trash from streetsides.

 | **Engineer** | **School** | **Interests** | **Grade** |
 |:--:|:--:|:--:|:--:|